m-gav/active-directory-home-lab/docs/setup.md

 ---

 ## 3. Windows 11 Clients
-- Deployed three Windows 11 Pro VMs.
+- Deployed four Windows 11 Pro VMs.
 - Configured network adapters to connect to the same **VirtualBox Internal Network**.
 - Changed system settings to point DNS to the Domain Controller’s IP.
-- Joined each VM to the domain `contoso.local`.
+- Joined each VM to the domain `baltictech.local`.
+* I  ran into a few errors when trying to launch these VMs which I had to troubleshoot.
+Turns out that I had forgot to enable TPM v2.0 in the settings which Windows 11 requires, unlike Windows 10.
 ---

 ## 4. Active Directory Structure